 To get to the top, you take a funicular tram.
 It’s a fun and steep ride – in fact it passes through the steepest tunnel in the world.
 Try to sit at the bottom of the tram.

 In addition to views, the list of what to do in Penang Hill includes all the things you will find at the top.
-There are two food courts, some temples, an owl museum and a playground.
-It’s also noticeably cooler than down below so this is the perfect place to take it easy for awhile and soak everything in.
+There is a food court, temples, a rainforest discovery centre (The Habitat), a museum, nature trails and so much more.
+It’s also noticeably cooler than down below so this is the perfect place to take it easy for awhile and soak everything in while you acclimatise.

 Kek Lok Si Temple

-After your descent, head the few kilometres away to Kek Lok Si Temple.
+After your descent down Penang Hill, head the few kilometres to Kek Lok Si Temple.